 If you are pregnant, please call your medical center to make an appointment as soon as possible.
 You can make an appointment with your primary care physician, an obstetrician, or a certified nurse midwife.

 If you're a teen, check out our Services for Teen Parents.
-In the Seattle area, pregnant teens can make an appointment with the Teen Pregnancy and Parenting Clinic at Group Health's Capitol Hill campus.
+In the Seattle area, pregnant teens can make an appointment with the Teen Pregnancy and Parenting Clinic at Kaiser Permanente's Capitol Hill campus.
 If you live outside the Seattle area, call our Resource Line on weekdays for resources in your area.